 Too Near the Flame is the title of the book I’ve been researching and writing since 2013.
 It began as a dual biography of two famous keepers of the flame: Sophia Wittenberg Mumford (1899-1997) who was married to the US social critic Lewis Mumford and Valerie Fletcher Eliot (1926-2012) who was the second wife of Anglo-American poet T. S. Eliot.
 Sophia and Valerie were young typists who eventually became keepers of the flame and guardians of the legacies of the men they loved.
 The stories of the Mumfords and Eliots intersected over many decades, and when I was young I became Valerie’s confidante in London and then Sophie’s friend in upstate New York.
 When Sophia died at 97, she and I were working on a book about her life.

-As I began to look for other examples of intelligent, ambitious women drawn to charismatic, dominating men, I found similar patterns in the story of Heloise and Abelard, in the Victorian novel Middlemarch, in early feminist writing, and in accounts of Chinese concubines and dragon ladies (one of the topics I’m working on as an associate in research at the Fairbank Center at Harvard).
-I found many examples in fiction (think of Pride & Prejudice).
-Here is a passage from Anthony Trollope’s Phineas Finn, from Madame Goesler’s letter to the Duke of Omnium turning down his proposal of marriage:
+As I began to look for other examples of intelligent, ambitious women drawn to charismatic, dominating men, I found similar patterns in the story of Heloise and Abelard, in the Victorian novel Middlemarch, in early feminist writing, and in accounts of Chinese concubines and modern dragon ladies (this is a subject I’m working on as an associate in research at the Fairbank Center at Harvard).
+Women have long sought independence and power, as well as love and passion and motherhood.

 I will own that I have been ambitious, too ambitious, and have been pleased to think that one so exalted as you are, one whose high position is so rife in the eyes of all men, should have taken pleasure in my company.
 I will confess to a foolish woman’s silly vanity in having wished to be known to be the friend of the Duke of Omnium.
 I am like the other moths that flutter near the light and have their wings burned.
 But I am wiser than they in this, that having been scorched, I know that I must keep my distance.